Teaneck remembers family members killed in Delaware crash

 Counselors will be at the Teaneck High School Forum to students, faculty and members on Monday starting at 9 a.m., according to the township website.

-No charges have yet been filed against the driver of the pick up, identified as Alvin S. Hubbard Jr. of East New Market, MD, according to Delaware State Police.
+No charges have been filed against the driver of the pick up, identified as Alvin S. Hubbard Jr. of East New Market, Maryland, according to Delaware State Police.
 An investigation continued into why he lost control of the truck.

 Contact reporter Dan Alexander at Dan.Alexander@townsquaremedia.com or via Twitter @DanAlexanderNJ